-Bhima Koregaon case: Public Prosecutor demands 14 days police custody of Gonsalves, Arun Ferriera
+Bhima Koregaon case: Vernon Gonsalves, Arun Ferriera sent to police custody till 6 Nov

+Pune, Oct 27: Activists Vernon Gonsalves and Arun Ferreira, both accused in Bhima Koregaon case have been sent to Police custody till 6 November by Pune Sessions Court on Saturday.

-Pune, Oct 27: Public Prosecutor Ujwala Pawar demanded 14 days of police custody of Vernon Gonsalves and Arun Ferriera accused in Pune Court in Bhima Koregaon case.
+Earlier, Public Prosecutor Ujwala Pawar demanded 14 days of police custody of Vernon Gonsalves and Arun Ferriera.

 Defence Lawyer Sidharth Patil said as per Supreme Court order, the house arrest was supposed to end on 26th Oct and time limit by SC ends at 12 midnight, hence contempt of honourable court was committed (by Police).